S3-working-group/s3-practical-guide/docs/all.md

 ## Glossary

-**Account for (v.)**: to take the responsibility for something.
+**Account for (v.):** to take the responsibility for something.

-**Accountability (principle)**: Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.
+**Accountability (principle):** Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.

-**Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
+**Agreement:** An agreed upon guideline, process, protocol or policy designed to guide the flow of value.

-**Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
+**Alignment:** The process of bringing the actions of all parts of an organization in line with the organization's objectives.

-**Backlog**: A list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.
+**Backlog:** A list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.

-**Check-In**: A brief disclosure where you share something about what’s up for you and how you are, revealing thoughts, feelings, distractions or needs.
+**Check-In:** A brief disclosure where you share something about what’s up for you and how you are, revealing thoughts, feelings, distractions or needs.

-**Chosen Values**: A set of principles a team (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
+**Chosen Values:** A set of principles a team (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.

-**Circle**: A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.
+**Circle:** A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.

-**Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
+**Complexity:** An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]

-**Concern**: An assumption why doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.
+**Concern:** An assumption why doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.

-**Consent (principle)**: Raise, seek out and resolve objections to decisions and actions.
+**Consent (principle):** Raise, seek out and resolve objections to decisions and actions.

-**Constituent**: A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.
+**Constituent:** A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.

-**Continuous Improvement (principle)**: Change incrementally to accommodate steady empirical learning.
+**Continuous Improvement (principle):** Change incrementally to accommodate steady empirical learning.

-**Coordination**: The process of enabling individuals or teams to collaborate effectively across different domains to achieve shared objectives.
+**Coordination:** The process of enabling individuals or teams to collaborate effectively across different domains to achieve shared objectives.

-**Delegatee**: An individual or group accepting accountability for a domain delegated to them.
+**Delegatee:** An individual or group accepting accountability for a domain delegated to them.

-**Delegation**: The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain, (i.e. to do certain things and/or to make certain decisions) for which the delegator maintains overall accountability.
+**Delegation:** The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain, (i.e. to do certain things and/or to make certain decisions) for which the delegator maintains overall accountability.

-**Delegator**: An individual or group delegating a domain to other(s) to be accountable for.
+**Delegator:** An individual or group delegating a domain to other(s) to be accountable for.

-**Deliverable**: A product, service, component or material provided in response to an organizational driver.
+**Deliverable:** A product, service, component or material provided in response to an organizational driver.

-**Domain**: A distinct area of influence, activity and decision making within an organization.
+**Domain:** A distinct area of influence, activity and decision making within an organization.

-**Driver**: A person’s or a group's motive for responding to a specific situation.
+**Driver:** A person’s or a group's motive for responding to a specific situation.

-**Effectiveness (principle)**: Devote time only to what brings you closer toward achieving your objectives.
+**Effectiveness (principle):** Devote time only to what brings you closer toward achieving your objectives.

-**Empiricism (principle)**: Test all assumptions through experimentation and continuous revision.
+**Empiricism (principle):** Test all assumptions through experimentation and continuous revision.

-**Equivalence (principle)**: Involve people in making and evolving decisions that affect them.
+**Equivalence (principle):** Involve people in making and evolving decisions that affect them.

-**Evolve (v.)**: to develop gradually.
+**Evolve (v.):** to develop gradually.

-**Flow of Value**: Deliverables traveling through an organization towards customers or other stakeholders.
+**Flow of Value:** Deliverables traveling through an organization towards customers or other stakeholders.

-**Governance**: The act of setting objectives, and making and evolving decisions that guide people towards achieving them.
+**Governance:** The act of setting objectives, and making and evolving decisions that guide people towards achieving them.

-**Governance Backlog**: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.
+**Governance Backlog:** A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.

-**Helping Team**: A team of equivalent people with the mandate to execute on a specific set of requirements.
+**Helping Team:** A team of equivalent people with the mandate to execute on a specific set of requirements.

-**Intended Outcome**: The expected result of an agreement, action, project or strategy.
+**Intended Outcome:** The expected result of an agreement, action, project or strategy.

-**Key responsibilities**: Essential work and decision making required in the context of a domain.
+**Key responsibilities:** Essential work and decision making required in the context of a domain.

-**Logbook**: A (digital) system to store all information relevant for running an organization.
+**Logbook:** A (digital) system to store all information relevant for running an organization.

-**Need**: The lack of something wanted or deemed necessary (a requirement).
+**Need:** The lack of something wanted or deemed necessary (a requirement).

-**Objection**: A _reason_ — relating to a proposal, decision, existing agreement or action — that reveals unintended consequences, or viable ways to improve.
+**Objection:** A _reason_ — relating to a proposal, decision, existing agreement or action — that reveals unintended consequences, or viable ways to improve.

+**Objective:** A (specific) result that a person or team or organization wants to achieve; an aim or a goal.

-**Open Domain**: A domain that is accounted for by a set of people who are invited to contribute when they can.
+**Open Domain:** A domain that is accounted for by a set of people who are invited to contribute when they can.

-**Operations**: Doing the work and organizing day to day activities within the constraints defined through governance.
+**Operations:** Doing the work and organizing day to day activities within the constraints defined through governance.

-**Operations Backlog**: A visible list of (typically prioritized) uncompleted work items (deliverables).
+**Operations Backlog:** A visible list of (typically prioritized) uncompleted work items (deliverables).

-**Organization**: A group of people collaborating toward a shared driver (or objective).
+**Organization:** A group of people collaborating toward a shared driver (or objective).
+Often an organization subdivides into several teams.

-**Organizational Driver**: A driver is a person’s or a group's motive for responding to a specific situation.
+**Organizational Driver:** A driver is a person’s or a group's motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.

-**Pattern**: A template for successfully navigating a specific context.
+**Pattern:** A template for successfully navigating a specific context.

-**Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
+**Peer Domain:** Two peer domains are contained within the same immediate superdomain, and may be overlapping.

-**Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to.
+**Primary Driver:** The primary driver for a domain is the main driver that people who account for that domain respond to.

-**Principle**: A basic idea or rule that guides behavior, or explains or controls how something happens or works.
+**Principle:** A basic idea or rule that guides behavior, or explains or controls how something happens or works.

-**Role**: A domain that is delegated to an individual.
+**Role:** A domain that is delegated to an individual.

-**Self-Governance**: People governing themselves within the constraints of a domain.
+**Self-Governance:** People governing themselves within the constraints of a domain.

-**Self-Organization**: Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
+**Self-Organization:** Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
 In any organization or team, self-organization and external influence co-exist.

-**Semi-Autonomy**: The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).
+**Semi-Autonomy:** The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).

-**Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
+**Sociocracy:** A mindset where people affected by decisions can influence them on the basis of reasons to do so.

-**Sociocratic Circle-Organisation Method (SCM)**: An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
+**Sociocratic Circle-Organisation Method (SCM):** An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.

-**Strategy**: A high level approach for how people will create value to successfully account for a domain.
+**Strategy:** A high level approach for how people will create value to successfully account for a domain.

-**Subdomain**: A domain that is fully contained within another domain.
+**Subdomain:** A domain that is fully contained within another domain.

-**Subdriver**: A subdriver arises as a consequence of responding to another driver (the superdriver) and is essential for effectively responding to the superdriver.
+**Subdriver:** A subdriver arises as a consequence of responding to another driver (the superdriver) and is essential for effectively responding to the superdriver.

-**Superdomain**: A domain that fully contains another domain.
+**Superdomain:** A domain that fully contains another domain.

-**Superdriver**: see subdriver.
+**Superdriver:** see subdriver.

-**Team**: A group of people collaborating toward a shared driver (or objective).
+**Team:** A group of people collaborating toward a shared driver (or objective).
+Typically a team is part of an organization, or it is formed as a collaboration of several organizations.

-**Tension**: A personal experience, a symptom of dissonance between an individual's perception of a situation, and their expectations or preferences.
+**Tension:** A personal experience, a symptom of dissonance between an individual's perception of a situation, and their expectations or preferences.

-**Timebox**: A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).
+**Timebox:** A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).

-**Transparency (principle)**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
+**Transparency (principle):** Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.

-**Value**: The importance, worth or usefulness of something in relation to a driver.
+**Value:** The importance, worth or usefulness of something in relation to a driver.
 Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").

-**Values**: Valued principles that guide behavior.
+**Values:** Valued principles that guide behavior.
 Not to be confused with "value" (singular) in the context of a driver.

-**Waste**: Anything unnecessary for — or standing in the way of — a (more) effective response of a driver.
+**Waste:** Anything unnecessary for — or standing in the way of — a (more) effective response of a driver.